Agstya/Cloud/README.md

-# Cloud Computing - This repository contains files related to all the labs and projects that I worked on as part of coursework for my post graduate certification in Cloud Computing
+# Cloud Computing
+This repository contains files related to all the labs and projects that I worked on as part of coursework for my post graduate certification in Cloud Computing.

 They cover the following areas: